smcclennon/Media-Spam/README.md

 View [Media Spam Releases](https://github.com/smcclennon/Media-Spam/releases)

+# Installation
+- Unzip items in Media-Spam.zip to the same location
+- Customise 'memes.txt' with URL's of your choice (to open)
+- Customise media files (.mp4 .mov .mp3 .png .jpg) in the folder where 'media.pyw' is to the files of your choice (to open)

 Requirements:
 - Run this script from a usb
 - Python 3+ (On a USB* or on the target machine)